sage-code/maj/basic.md

 **time suffix**

 * zu joku'ia = he is playing
-* zu joku'fa = he will play
+* zu joku'fu = he will play
 * zu joku'pa = he has plaid

 **negative**

 * jo ka joku'ia = I do not play now
 * zu ka joku'pa = he has not played
-* zu ka joku'va = he will not play
+* zu ka joku'fu = he will not play

 **affirmative**

-* jo si joku'fa in la futa = Yes I will play in the future
+* jo si joku'fu in la futa = Yes I will play in the future
 * tu si joku'pa in la pasa = Yes you have played in the past

 **reflexive**